cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 * Add data for six aid stations
 	* Display of the station depends on currently selected route
 	* Graphic design of the placards leaves a lot to be desired
+	* There appear to be issues with locating the stations on the maps
 * Nearby places placards hidden by default
 	* Can be made visible with checking the 'Nearby places' check box in the 'Terrain Settings' menu